savar95x/dotfiles/README.md

 ```bash
 0,30 * * * * ~/.local/scripts/health
 ```
-For cron to be able send notifications, it needs the active session's dbus ID, which has been taken care of by producing `~/.dbus/Xdbus` while loging in ;)
+For cron to be able send notifications, it needs the active session's dbus ID, which has been taken care of by producing `~/.dbus/Xdbus` while logging into openbox ;)

 # Dependencies
 | Type | Software/Packages |